DeepShah123534/Trello-Clone/README.md

-# Trello Clone – Project Planning Tool 🗂️
+# Project Planning Tool 🗂️

 This is a Trello inspired full-stack project management application that allows users to securely register, log in, and manage project workflows.
 Built using React, NestJS, and PostgreSQL, it mimics Trello-like behavior and includes robust authentication, protected routes, and scalable backend architecture.